censorship-no-archive/ceno2-testbed/README.md

 The instrumentation collects a record of peer-to-peer network events involved in downloading or seeding a torrent file.
-Together, this information makes it possible to reconstruct a log of network activities attempted by the bittorrent client, as well as the degree to which these activities succeeded.
+Together, this information makes it possible to reconstruct a log of network activities attempted by the BitTorrent client, as well as the degree to which these activities succeeded.

 The instrumentation record is implemented as a running sequence of network